stelace/marketplace-demo/README.md

 ## Deployment

-We’ve set up continuous deployment for you with Netlify.

-You just have to click "_Deploy to netlify_" above and follow the instructions to deploy.

-Please refer to [deployment docs section](./docs/deployment.md) for more details or alternatives.
+Please refer to [deployment docs section](./docs/deployment.md) for more details.